mwong510ca/Nifty-Assignments-2016---Rack-O-Game/README.md

 Phase 3 -  completed on Jan 30, 2017.
 * Computer strategy - Improve my computer strategy by tracing known cards on deck and other player's hand.
   1. Computer will ignore the cards in the discard deck.
   2. Once the discard deck has shuffle and replaced to the draw deck.
-Computer knew the 10 cards on player's hand without the currect order.
+Computer knew the 10 cards on player's hand but not the acutal order.

 * Here is the difference between Phase 2 and Phase 3:
   * If the player kept all cards 31 - 40 (not in order) on it's hand and not to throw them back to the discard deck.